mitgitumgekippt/mitgitumgekippt/README.md

 ###

-My name is Moritz and I'm a tech guy, from Trier, Germany!
+My name is Moritz and I'm a computer science graduate, from Trier, Germany!

 ###